wcventure/PERIOD/AdvanceUsage.md

 ```

 From the result, we have found three interleavings that can lead to errors.
 The interleaving is saved in the folder `out_df_*`.
-If you want to reproduce a certain interleaving that saved in the folder `out_df_*`, you can perfrom the following command.
+If you want to reproduce a certain interleaving that saved in the folder `out_df_*`, you can perform the following command.

 ```bash
 $ROOT_DIR/tool/DBDS/run_PDS.py -r out_df_1/Errors/000001 ./df